In this Article...quick links

 In both situations, this has the potential to frustrate and annoy your audience.

 With real-time engagement, you’re also exposing yourself to negative comments or feedback.
-Think through these potential issues before your conference so you’re well equipped to field any uncomfortable questions!
+Think through these potential issues before your conference – especially if it’s your first ever conference presentation – so you’re well equipped to field any uncomfortable questions!

 And no matter how flawlessly the presentation goes or how well the technology works, there will be some attendees who won’t like your new approach.
 Continue to gather feedback from attendees so you can see what works well and what doesn’t.